jalapeno/SRv6_dCloud_Lab/lab_4/lab_4_appendix.md

-## Cilium Lab Appendix 1: other Useful Commands
+## Cilium Lab Appendix 1: Other Useful Commands
 The following commands can all be run from the rome:

 1. Self explanatory Cilium BGP commands: